When it comes to men’s products, shaving soap has been around for just about as long as the concept of shaving itself.

 This allows for an overall closer shave without any danger of infection or razor burn.

-Speaking generally, shaving soap usually has higher-quality ingredients that allow for heightened performance.
+Speaking generally, best shaving soap usually has higher-quality ingredients that allow for heightened performance.

-Shaving soaps, on the other hand, generally have straightforward, natural ingredients list.
+Best shaving soaps, on the other hand, generally have a straightforward, natural ingredients list.
 For those who are truly invested in the quality of their shave, there’s no better option.

-It also improves the shaving experience of men with all hair types from thick to thin and everything in between (except maybe of course a back shaver).
+It also improves the shaving of men with all hair types from thick to thin and everything in between.

 Before you run out and sink your money into a shaving soap, you’ll want to learn a little of the lingo.

-The three major types of shaving soaps are as follows:
+The three major types of best shaving soaps are as follows:

 Their only downfall is that they do tend to be costlier than their semi-hard or croap competitors.
 However, their harder pucks mean they last longer and (in some cases) are well worth the higher price.

 If you’re here, it probably means you value the shaving experience.
-No wet shave is a cheap shave.
+No wet shaving is a cheap shave.